The Pulse

 Restoring the ageing brain’s waste-disposal system

-Recent research highlights that neurological disorders such as Alzheimer’s and Parkinson’s may be linked to the brain’s reduced ability to clear harmful waste.
-Ageing slows down the brain’s waste-removal process called the glymphatic system, which uses cerebrospinal fluid (CSF) to remove toxic proteins generated by brain cells like beta-amyloid, tau and alpha-synuclein, which contribute to these diseases.
+Recent research highlights a link between neurological disorders, such as Alzheimer’s and Parkinson’s, and the brain’s reduced ability to clear harmful waste, which affects healthy brain and body function.
+Ageing slows the brain’s waste-removal process, known as the glymphatic system.
+The glymphatic system uses cerebrospinal fluid (CSF) to remove toxic proteins produced by brain cells.
+These proteins include beta-amyloid, tau, and alpha-synuclein, which contribute to Alzheimer’s and Parkinson’s diseases.
 A recent study shows that restoring the function of cervical lymph vessels can reverse age-related declines in CSF flow.
 In ageing mice, CSF flow slowed by 63 per cent due to reduced contractions and valve failures in these vessels.
 Researchers used prostaglandin F2, a hormone-like compound commonly used for inducing labour and aiding smooth muscle contraction, to treat older mice.
 This treatment restored CSF flow and vessel contraction to levels found in younger mice.
 Targeting these lymphatic vessels could pave the way for new therapies for neurodegenerative diseases.

 Source: Nature Aging